thedersen/backbone.validation/README.md

 * Possible breaking changes:
 	* Removed the unused msg parameter when adding custom validators
 	* Number pattern matches negative numbers (Fixes issue #4)
+	* Context (this) in the function validators is now the model instead of the global object (Fixes issue # 6)

 ### v0.1.3